FAQ: Elementary School Programs

 How much does it cost?

 Elementary School (grades K-5) After-School includes one Class and one Choice Time activity per day.
 Middle School (grades 6-8) is funded by the Department of Youth and Community Development, for middle school information, please see the link associated with your child's middle school.
-Tuition is based on your child's total number of classes per week.
+Tuition is based on your child's total number of classes per week and charged monthly.

 How does my child get to the After-School program?
 Do I have to pick him/her up at school dismissal to bring him/her there?